3 Bedroom Home in Waterloo - $36,800

-Great income property, Currently rented for 695.00 per month.
+Great income property, currently rented for 595.00 per month.
 This property is being sold in conjunction with 4 other income properties.

 Be the first to know